bob134552/LeagueLore/README.md

 - Callout image obtained from google images, filtering by usage rights.
 - Images obtained from Riot API.
-- Youtube videos from the Youtube API.
+- Videos from the Youtube API.

 ## Acknowledgements